keiya01/react-performance-testing/README.md

 ### TypeScript

-If you are using Typescript, you can get benefits from type inference as bellow.
+If you are using Typescript, you can get benefits from type inference as seen below.

 ```tsx
 const Text = (): React.ReactElement => <p>test</p>;